abaky/xenko-docs/manual/get-started/create-assets.md

 	A list of template appears.
 An asset template is an asset that is already preset for a specific use.

- 3. **Select the template** that that is the closest to your needs.
+ 3. **Select the template** that is the closest to your needs.
 In this sample we'll create a procedural model by selecting 'Cube':

     The asset is added to the 'Asset View' tab.